 You can begin your recovery journey by finding shelter, if you’re living unsheltered.
 Some shelters take in men only or women only, while others welcome all genders.
 Others specifically welcome teens and runaways.
 Here’s a few options to consider:

 While shelters offering treatment options for substance use disorders (SUDs) aren’t as common as regular homeless shelters, they do exist across America.
 Most of these SUD-specific shelters provide medication-assisted treatment8 (MAT) for opioid use to combat the growing opioid epidemic.
 They also provide encouragement, hope, and can lower the mortality rates of addiction and overdose.
+You can also find treatment in a residential rehab center as your journey continues.
+To see rehabs that treat drug and alcohol addiction, you can browse our list of centers with pricing, reviews, photos, and insurance.

 Cocaine doesn’t have to control your loved one.
-The first step to their recovery might be recognizing signs of use, and then you can help them find a rehab for cocaine addiction
+The first step to their recovery might be recognizing signs of use, and then you can help them find a rehab for cocaine addiction.

 You both have resources for recovery.
 But the more you know about cocaine use, and how to spot it, can help you help the ones you love.